What is Brexit?

-Two thirds were concerned about the impact of Brexit on Jersey.
-Those residents born in the EU were most likely to be concerned (83%), but a majority (61%) of those born in Jersey were also concerned.
+- two thirds were concerned about the impact of Brexit on Jersey.
+Those residents born in the EU were most likely to be concerned (83%), but a majority (61%) of those born in Jersey were also concerned

-The main concerns regarding Brexit related to higher costs to Islanders following Brexit.
-Other concerns related to the impact on Jersey’s economy, some of its specific industries and its workforce.
+- the main concerns regarding Brexit related to higher costs to Islanders following Brexit.
+Other concerns related to the impact on Jersey’s economy, some of its specific industries and its workforce

-The greatest opportunity presented by Brexit was Jersey having more control over immigration and the size of its population, followed by opportunities to develop new relationships and trade outside of the EU.
+- the greatest opportunity presented by Brexit was Jersey having more control over immigration and the size of its population, followed by opportunities to develop new relationships and trade outside of the EU

-A majority of residents considered it important for EU nationals to be able to move to Jersey to live and work, as long as they followed Jersey’s system of housing and employment licensing.
-Two thirds felt that this was important to Jersey’s economy, while half felt that this was of social and cultural importance to the Island.
+- a majority of residents considered it important for EU nationals to be able to move to Jersey to live and work, as long as they followed Jersey’s system of housing and employment licensing.
+Two thirds felt that this was important to Jersey’s economy, while half felt that this was of social and cultural importance to the Island

-You can download a copy of the report with the full results of the survey.
+Get a copy of the report with the full results of the survey.

-Download the Brexit Residents’ Survey – Research Report
+Residents’ Survey Research Report

 We have launched a campaign called ‘Let’s Talk Brexit’ which lets you contact us with your thoughts and questions.